 Exercise and Weight Loss

-Regular exercise is an important part of effective weight loss.
-It helps to control your weight by using excess calories that otherwise would be stored as fat as well as boosting your metabolism and lowering insulin levels.
-Physical activity also helps prevent many diseases and improve your overall health.
+Regular physical activity is an important part of effective weight loss.
+It helps to control your weight by using excess calories that otherwise would be stored as fat, and it boosts your metabolism and lowers insulin levels.
+Physical activity also helps prevent many diseases and improves overall health.

 Your weight is determined by the number of calories you eat each day minus what your body uses.
 Everything you eat contains calories, and everything you do uses calories, including sleeping, breathing, and digesting food.
-Any physical activity in addition to what you normally do will burn those extra calories.
+Any physical activity in addition to your activities of daily living burn those extra calories.

-Research consistently shows that regular exercise, combined with healthy eating, is the most efficient and healthful way to control your weight.
+Research consistently shows that regular physical activity, combined with healthy eating, is the most efficient and healthful way to control your weight.

-High blood pressure.
-Regular exercise reduces blood pressure in people with high blood pressure (hypertension).
+- High blood pressure.
+Regular physical activity reduces blood pressure in people with high blood pressure (hypertension).

-Back pain.
-By increasing muscle strength and endurance and improving flexibility and posture, regular exercise can prevent back pain.
+- Back pain.
+By increasing muscle strength and endurance and improving flexibility and posture, regular physical activity can prevent back pain.

 Regular physical activity can also improve mood and the way you feel about yourself.
-Exercise is likely to reduce depression and anxiety and help you to better manage stress.
-It is a natural and inexpensive antidepressant.
+It is likely to reduce depression and anxiety and help you to better manage stress.
+Physical activity is also a natural and inexpensive antidepressant.

 It does not matter what type of physical activity you perform: Sports, planned exercise, household chores, yard work, or work-related tasks all are beneficial.

 Over the past few years, exercise advertisements have targeted simplified exercise routines for weight loss and maintenance.
 Some exercise advertisements sell the belief that one machine will work your entire body and give you the results you need.
 However, many of these machines may only be good for one type of conditioning, such as cardiovascular; these machines also have limitations to the type of exercise you can do and they are not good for everyone.
 To determine the best type of physical activity for you, talk to your doctor and a certified athletic trainer.